Jitesh001/accuknox_assignment/README.md

 ---

+Admin Creds for above Django App, so you can access admin panel email - accunox@gmail.com pwd - Jitesh@3456

 Postman Collection
 You can test the API endpoints using the provided Postman collection.
 Import the collection using the API URL: will provie the collection link in mail itself